 There are plenty of caves to visit in here too.
 The water is refreshing and clean.

 We also visited the Puka Beach, it is the second largest beach in Boracay.
 This island is a “must go” it is one of the best beaches I’ve seen.

 Travel tip: Upon arrival, explore the beach, some of the distant stalls that sell drinks and foods offer cheaper prices.
-You can buy it for around 50-60 php only unlike for others which has price range of 200-250 for a glass of smoothie.
+You can buy it for around 50-60 php only unlike others which have a price range of 200-250 for a glass of smoothie.
 When you buy some of their drinks they can offer you their chairs or cottages for free.

 Taking it Easy

-Of course, Boracay is one of the best place to relax.
-And also, don’t miss the sunrise and sunset, it is one of the wonderful things you can see in Boracay and it’s free.
+Of course, Boracay is one of the best places to relax.
+Also, don’t miss the sunrise and sunset, it is one of the wonderful things you can see in Boracay and it’s free.

 Others Fun Tips

 Stroll at night time.
 Boracay is vibrant at night.